kevincallaghan/Awesome-Code-Quiz/README.md

 2. I used an article on codingartistweb.com called "Quiz App With Javascript to get an idea of what variables I will need to pull from my html for use in functions and also how to set up a timer.
 I used the same idea of the timer to then make the progressElement.
 This article was very helpful in getting an understanding of the task at hand.
 Here is a link to the article: https://codingartistweb.com/2022/06/quiz-app-with-javascript/

+3. I found an article on  that showed me how to create a progress bar.
+I changed it a little to fit more how we learned to write in our class, but I used the idea and the ID names from the example.
+Here is the link to the article: https://www.w3schools.com/howto/howto_js_progressbar.asp

+4. I found a timer on Stack Overflow that seemed very much like what I was wanting.
+I copied the timer from an answer to the featured question.
+The answer was written by Lorenzo Cinque.
+Here is a link to the page: https://stackoverflow.com/questions/30427882/make-a-timer-using-setinterval

+5.

 ## License

 The last section of a high-quality README file is the license.
 This lets other developers know what they can and cannot do with your project.
 If you need help choosing a license, refer to [https://choosealicense.com/](https://choosealicense.com/).